-Contact Point Frank Verschraegen, frank.verschraegen@vlaio.be, +32 471 55 98 19 Funding commitment 1.000.000 euro, excluding EC topup Anticipated number of projects to be funded by the funding partner 2-3 Maximum funding per awarded project/per partner 500.000 euro per awarded project Eligibility of a partner as a beneficiary institution VLAIO is involving the Programmes for Development projects and Research projects.
-Therefore the involvement of at least one private company (SME or large company) based in Flanders is mandatory (with the possibility to cooperate with research organisations).
-Eligible topics All 11 modules of call 1.
+Contact Point Frank Verschraegen, frank.verschraegen@vlaio.be, +32 471 55 98 19 Funding commitment 1.000.000 euro, excluding EC topup Anticipated number of projects to be funded by the funding partner Maximum funding per awarded project/per partner 500.000 euro per awarded project Eligibility of a partner as a beneficiary institution , , , , , , , , , , , , , , , , , , , , Eligible topics All 11 modules of call 1.
 Eligible type of research and TRL Research projects and Development projects, up to TRL 7.
-An annex is to be submitted together with the international project proposal to Flanders Innovation and Entrepreneurship.
+Submission of the proposal at national/regional level An annex is to be submitted together with the international project proposal to Flanders Innovation and Entrepreneurship.
 The annex(es) must be read together with the international project proposal.
 For this reason the focus of this annex should only be on the role of the (Flemish) company in the project, the nature of the activities to be carried out by the Flemish partners and the impact of the project results for the company in particular.